-H. Describe how it will provide materials and training to help parents to work with their children to improve their children's achievement, such as literacy training and using technology (including education about the harms of copyright piracy), as appropriate, to foster parental involvement.
+J. Describe how it will provide materials and training to help parents to work with their children to improve their children's achievement, such as literacy training and using technology (including education about the harms of copyright piracy), as appropriate, to foster parental involvement.

-The school district will, with the assistance of its schools, provide materials and training to help parents work with their children to improve their children's academic achievement, such as literacy training, and using technology, as appropriate, to foster parental involvement, by:
+The school district will, with the assistance of its schools, provide materials and training to help parents work with their children to improve academic achievement, including literacy training and technology use, as appropriate, to foster parental involvement, by:

-- The parent facilitator, with guidance from the school principal and staff, will plan activities to ensure parents have information to improve students' learning and ensure school success.
-Also, make parents aware of technology guidelines. - Schools have Parent Night activities encouraging parents to participate in reading and math activities with their children. - Parents, to the extent practicable, will understand how the school plans to spend its portion of parent involvement money. - Encouraging parents to conference with their child's teacher. - I. Describe how it will educate teachers, specialized instructional support personnel, principals, other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school.
+- The parent facilitator, with guidance from the school principal and staff, planning activities to ensure parents have information to improve students' learning, ensure school success, and are aware of technology guidelines. - Schools having Parent Night events that promote parent participation in reading and math activities with their children. - Parents, to the extent practicable, understanding how the school plans to spend its portion of parent involvement money. - Encouraging parents to conference with their child's teacher. - K. Describe how it will educate teachers, specialized instructional support personnel, principals, other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school.

 The district will train school parent facilitators, teachers, administration and other school staff on ways to reach out to, communicate with, and work with parents as equal partners to build ties between parents and the school at the beginning of each school year.
 At new teacher training, ways to effectively communicate with parents will be presented.
-Resources and information about various parent engagement topics will be provided to schools and parents (parent/teacher resources) Edutopia.
+Resources and information about various parent engagement topics will be provided to schools and parents (parent/teacher resources).